Toronto says World Cup cost estimate now at $380M, cites additional match | TSN

 Toronto and Vancouver are the Canadian cities set to host matches during the 2026 World Cup, which will also be played across the United States and Mexico.

-The city manager and executive director of World Cup hosting say in a report released today that city staff have been reviewing planning assumptions, cost estimates, revenue and benefit opportunities after FIFA announced this month that Toronto had been awarded seven matches, including six group stage matches and one knockout stage contest.
+The city manager and executive director of World Cup hosting say in a report released today that city staff have been reviewing planning assumptions, cost estimates, revenue and benefit opportunities after FIFA announced this month that Toronto had been awarded six matches, including five group stage matches and one knockout stage contest.

 The report links the estimated $80 million cost increase to Toronto being awarded a sixth group stage match, instead of the five initially predicted, as well as an evaluation of vendor quotes, safety and security requirements and inflationary uncertainty.

-Note: Note to readers: This is a corrected story.
-An earlier version incorrectly said Toronto was hosting seven matches.
-In fact, it is hosting six.